Pop Up Puppets

 This is an easy, inexpensive and flexible craft project for children age 3 – 7.

 I’ll offer a brief tutorial here at the top.
-If you want to learn more about my inspiration, design process and alternative materials, read the whole post.
+There’s more details in the instruction posters, below.

 • Do a drawing – any drawing you choose!
-It needs to fit inside the snow-cone, so it needs to be no larger than 2.25″ tall and 1.75″ wide.
+It needs to fit inside the snow-cone or toilet paper tube, so it needs to be no larger than 2.25″ tall and 1.75″ wide.

-• Tape the drawing to a bamboo skewer.
+• Tape the drawing to a bamboo skewer or a straw.

-• Insert the skewer into the cup, threading the skewer through the hole.
+• Insert the skewer into the cup / tube, threading the skewer through the hole.

 • Push the skewer up so the monster is poking up out of the cup, then wrap some tape around the skewer.
 That helps prevent the cup from slipping off the skewer.

-• Push the monster up or pull it down to play peekaboo!
+• Pull the monster down to hide or push it up to play peekaboo!

 The Design Process / Alternatives to Consider

 In our preschool/kindergarten STEM class, our plan was to study forces – pushes and pulls.
 I searched for inspiration for a take-home craft project.
-I found some great examples of peekaboo puppets.
-A Halloween theme from Hello, wonderful; a good job puppet from pebblesandpiggytails; a spring chick from In the Playroom; and a shamrock from Kids’ Craft Room.
+I got inspiration from Hello, wonderful; pebblesandpiggytails; In the Playroom; Kids’ Craft Room.
+You could make people or teddy bears or something related to a holiday if you prefer that to monsters.

 This is a super easy craft that could be adapted to almost any holiday or theme.
 Try it out!